Analysis of the hidden-charm pentaquark candidates in the $J/\psi \Sigma$ mass spectrum via the QCD sum rules: Introduction

 In Refs.\cite{Wang1508-EPJC,WangHuang-EPJC-1508-12,WangZG-EPJC-1509-12, WangZG-NPB-1512-32,WangZhang-APPB}, we adopted the pentaquark scenario in the diquark model and carried out the operator product expansion up to the vacuum condensates of dimension 10 to investigate the diquark-diquark-antiquark type hidden-charm pentaquark states with the spin-parity $J^P={\frac{1}{2}}^\pm$, ${\frac{3}{2}}^\pm$, ${\frac{5}{2}}^\pm$ and strangeness $S=0,\,-1,\,-2,\,-3$ in the framework of the QCD sum rules systematically.
-Those works should be updated as the higher dimensional vacuum condensates with $D>10$ are of great importance in obtaining enough flat Borel platforms.
+Those works should be updated as the higher dimensional vacuum condensates with $D>10$ are of great importance to obtain flat Borel platforms.

 After the discovery of the $P_c(4312)$ \cite{LHCb-Pc4312}, we updated some old calculations by computing the vacuum condensates up to dimension $13$ consistently, and restudied the ground state mass spectrum of the diquark-diquark-antiquark type $uudc\bar{c}$ pentaquark states with the isospins $I=\frac{1}{2}$ and $\frac{3}{2}$ (but could not exhaust all the stable quark configurations), and identified the $P_c(4312)$, $P_c(4380)$, $P_c(4440)$ and $P_c(4457)$ as compact pentaquark states reasonably \cite{WZG-penta-IJMPA}.
 In Ref.\cite{WangZG-Pc12-Jpsip}, we exhausted the lowest diquark-diquark-antiquark type $uudc\bar{c}$ pentaquark configurations with the isospin $I=\frac{1}{2}$ (postponed the corresponding stable configurations with the isospin $I=\frac{3}{2}$ to another work), and studied the mass spectrum in the framework of the QCD sum rules in a comprehensive way, and revisited the identifications of the $P_{c}$ states with the quantum numbers $IJ^P=\frac{1}{2}{\frac{1}{2}}^-$, $\frac{1}{2}{\frac{3}{2}}^-$ or $\frac{1}{2}{\frac{5}{2}}^-$.
-We emphasize that we obtain more flat Borel windows in Refs.\cite{WZG-penta-IJMPA,WangZG-Pc12-Jpsip} as the higher dimensional vacuum condensates are of great importance in reaching flat Borel windows, which live up to our naive expectations.
+We emphasize that we obtain more flat Borel windows in Refs.\cite{WZG-penta-IJMPA,WangZG-Pc12-Jpsip} as the higher dimensional vacuum condensates are of great importance to obtain flat Borel windows, which live up to our naive expectations.

 After the discovery of the $P_{cs}(4459)$, we explored the possibility that the $P_{c}(4312)$ and $P_{cs}(4459)$ are isospin cousins with $I=\frac{1}{2}$ and $0$, respectively \cite{WangZG-Pcs4459-333}.
 In Ref.\cite{WangZG-Pc12-JpsiLambda}, we exhausted the lowest diquark-diquark-antiquark type $udsc\bar{c}$ configurations with the quantum numbers $IJ^P=0{\frac{1}{2}}^-$, $0{\frac{3}{2}}^-$ and $0{\frac{5}{2}}^-$ comprehensively, and make possible identifications of the $P_{cs}(4338)$ and $P_{cs}(4459)$ as compact pentaquark states in a consistent way.